Monday 17 March 2003

 I found a monologue piece the day after at Samuel French, a store for actors.
 I looked at various monologue books but nothing “clicked” until I picked up the book I had noticed for a while.
-I had chosen not to pick it up at first since I did not like the title “Killer Monologues” by J.P Pierce, but the language is so easy to read and very close to how one talks.
+I had chosen not to pick it up at first since I did not like the title “Killer Monologues” by J.P Pierce.
+The language is easy to read and very close to how one talks.
 I went through the book and found a dramatic monologue which I have memorized that I am kinda itching to perform at Tuesday (tomorrow) evenings actor group, which I plan to attend for the first time.

 The Actors Fellowship

 I found out about this acting group through an ad that stood out for me a while ago in the BackStage West magazine.
 But I needed the right motivation to call, and getting through my own fear of memorizing lines got me going.
-So I called and spoke with Jules the instructor.
+So I called and spoke with Jules Dean the instructor.
 She was a regular on the TV series Fame back in the 80’s, and today she is a Casting Director that works I believe with other Casting Directors.
 We had a very good long talk about various things, and we seemed to be on the same wave length when it came to our own relationship with God.
 So it will be interesting meeting her and the others in the group, and from what Jules said, there are working actors in the group that work among other places at Disney and Universal.

 Tomorrow evening the Casting Director from Blackhawk Down will be visiting the acting group to likely talk about her experience casting actors for various parts for that movie.

 It has been quiet for a few days now as I am going through another waiting period.
 This is stop and go game.
 But this is how life is, stop – go.
 The stop periods can sometimes be tricky as I get lots of time to think and wonder what the heck I am doing out here.
-And time to drive around and get a feel for various areas in LA.
-These days I have been checking out in the mornings with no clues as to where I will end up the next night.
+I have time to drive around and get a feel for various areas in LA.
+These days I have been checking out of the motel in the mornings with no clues as to where I will end up the next night.
 The evening arrives, and the motel I happen to drive by in whichever area I am in at the time becomes my next pillow.
 It seems fitting with a period of wait that I also feel I am without direction.
 For waiting has a way of doing that.
 But waiting also gets me to learn more about myself by noticing various reactions and emotions that come up in this period of wait.
 Waiting makes me grow.
 I need both, so I get both.
 Stop – Go, it sure creates variation in my life.